ringarochkryss/bandwebsite/README.md

 ---

 ### Deployment
-This work is originally made in C9 and later on moved to Visual Studio for better functionality.
-The work has been pushed to Github from first C9 and later on VS.
 As a "user page" the repository on Github can only be published from the master branch.

 To configure a publishing source for Github Pages: